IntelliProlog/IntelliProlog/doc/parser_lexer/introduction.md

 ## Introduction

-Parsers and lexers are a fundamental part of any programming language compiler since they decompose a source file into it's component parts and then produces an Abstract Syntax Tree.
+Parsers and lexers are a fundamental part of any programming language compiler since they decompose a source file into its component parts and then produces an Abstract Syntax Tree.
 The Abstract Syntax Tree defines the structure of the program and can then be used to understand what it is supposed to do, it is for this reason that parsers and lexers are fundamental when creating a programming language.